WenCongWu/DCANet/README.md

 * [OpenCV](https://pypi.org/project/opencv-python/)

 ### 2. Citation
-If you find DRANet helpful for your research, please consider citing our work.
+If you find DCANet helpful for your research, please consider citing our work.
 ```BibTex
 @article{WuL2024,
   author       = {Wencong Wu and